 My mother always said that there’s no such thing as a dumb question.
 I’m not so sure anymore.
 I think maybe Carol Higgins Clark’s mother has a better philosophy.
 Regain control of your author talk by moving on with a new topic before taking any more questions from the audience.
 And if you have to, kill off the romance reader asking questions in your next book.

 Juliann Wetz is the author of two Robbie & Marshall adventures: Boot Camp and Genuine Swiss Army.
-Her work has appeared in Highlights for Children, German Life, Daughters Newsletter, Boys Life, Capper’s, Good Old Days, Personal Journaling, and Child Life.
+Her work has appeared in German Life, Daughters Newsletter, Boys Life, Capper’s, Good Old Days, Personal Journaling, and Child Life.
 In addition, she currently writes for the Pulse Journal and Fairfield Echo of southwestern Ohio.